 - Preheat the oven to 180°C (355°F).
 Place a layer of parsnip slices with a little olive oil in a deep lasagna tray and pre-bake in the oven for 15 minutes, this will help to soften them slightly before we build the rest of the layers.
 Set aside for now.

 - To make the sauce, heat 2 tablespoons of olive oil and sauté the onions with a pinch of salt for 7-8 minutes, until slightly caramelised.
-Add another teaspoon of olive oil and bring the heat up to high.
-Break the beef mince and add to the frying pan.
+Break the ground beef mince and add to the frying pan.
 Use a spatula or a potato masher (my little trick) to stir and break the mince apart into small pieces, as it tends to clump together during cooking.
 Cook for about 5–6 minutes, until browned.

 - Add red wine, garlic, pepper, paprika and salt to the cooking meat and fry for a further 3-4 minutes.
 Add tomato passata, stir and bring to a boil, then turn the heat down to simmer.
 Cook for about 10 minutes, stirring once or twice.